-He attends private school.
+George goes to a private school.
 His teachers are fascinated by him, but no one likes him because he is rude and pompous.
 He is smart and does well.
 He goes to a prep school and is thrown out for "insolence and profanity" toward the principal.